Better Man (Little Big Town song)

-Little Big Town first performed the song live at the 50th Annual Country Music Association Awards on November 2, 2016, and included it in the set list of their tours in 2018 and 2024.
-In the US, the single peaked at number 34 on the Billboard Hot 100 and at number one on both the Hot Country Songs and Country Airplay charts.
-It won Song of the Year at the 51st Annual Country Music Association Awards in 2017 and Best Country Duo/Group Performance and a Best Country Song nomination for Swift at the 60th Annual Grammy Awards in 2018.
+Little Big Town first performed the song live at the 50th Annual Country Music Association Awards on November 2, 2016, and later included it in the set lists of their 2018 and 2024 tours.
+In the United States, the single peaked at number 34 on the Billboard Hot 100 and reached number one on both the Hot Country Songs and Country Airplay charts.
+It won Song of the Year at the 51st Annual Country Music Association Awards in 2017 and received the award for Best Country Duo/Group Performance, as well as a nomination for Best Country Song (for Swift), at the 60th Annual Grammy Awards in 2018.

-Swift performed her version of "Better Man" at several concerts in 2017 and 2018.
-After a 2019 dispute regarding the ownership of her back catalog, Swift recorded a solo version, "Better Man (Taylor's Version) (From the Vault)", for her 2021 re-recorded album, Red (Taylor's Version).
-She and Aaron Dessner produced the track, which charted at number 46 on the Billboard Global 200.
+Swift performed her own version of "Better Man" at several concerts in 2017 and 2018.
+Following a 2019 dispute over the ownership of her back catalog, she recorded a solo rendition titled "Better Man (Taylor's Version) (From the Vault)" for her 2021 re-recorded album, Red (Taylor's Version).
+The track was produced by Swift and Aaron Dessner and peaked at number 46 on the Billboard Global 200.